 Dr Mafadza was appointed as the Chief Executive Officer since April 2016.
 He has worked extensively for the Commission as head of the Public Education and Engagement Unit.

-Mr Brian Makeketa
+Mr. Brian Makeketa

-Senior Manager Research and Policy Development
+Senior Manager Research Publication and Policy Development

-Acting Senior Manager Public Engagement and Education (PEE)
+Senior Manager Public Education and Advocacy (PEA)

-Mr Mpiyakhe Mkholo
+Mr. Mpiyakhe Mkholo

-Senior Manager Communication, Marketing, IT & Linkages (CMIL)
+Senior Manager Communication, Marketing, IT (CMIT)

-Mr Cornelius Smuts
+Mr. Cornelius Smuts

 Chief Financial Officer